Skip to Content

 Image of a grey sleeping cat

 Cloudy eyes.
-Increased thirst.
+Decreased thirst.
 Drop in appetite.
 Loss of agility.
 These signs of aging are common in older felines.
 Like humans, your mature cat will need some adjustments to her diet and lifestyle to continue to thrive throughout all of her nine lives.
-These tips will help her maintain a good quality of life.
+See how you can help her thrive and enjoy a good quality of life with these tips.

 HOME ADJUSTMENTS